- Rapid Reference 🚀

 - Central access: 1 gram IV calcium chloride over 10 minutes or slow IV push.

-- Ideal dosing here is unknown.
-An expert guideline recommended re-dosing once or twice if needed, while admitting the lack of evidence.5
+- The ideal strategy for re-dosing is unknown.
+An expert guideline recommended re-dosing once or twice if needed, while admitting the lack of evidence.(28976587)

-- In general hyperkalemia is more dangerous than hypercalcemia, so you're probably better off erring on the side of hypercalcemia.
+- Hyperkalemia is generally more dangerous than hypercalcemia, so you're probably better off erring on the side of hypercalcemia.
 If you have a point-of-care electrolyte monitor available, check calcium levels and avoid pushing the ionized calcium >3 mM.

 - Causes a small shift of potassium into cells.